-State certification is required to operate an X-ray machine.
+State certification is required to operate an x-ray machine.
 The state accepts the ARRT Registry for certification.

 A new class begins the professional course work in the fall semester and completes the professional year at the end of the following spring semester.
+Part-time option is also available.

-Classes are held during the day.
+All professional courses are offered online.
 Clinical experience is scheduled in cooperation with the clinical site with most experience during normal daytime hours.

-Lectures and clinical experiences are integrated throughout the two semesters.
+Classes and clinical experiences are integrated throughout the two semesters.